open-quantum-safe/www/applications/tls.md

 {:toc}

-We've integrated liboqs into forks of BoringSSL and OpenSSL to provide prototype post-quantum key exchange and authentication and ciphersuites in the TLS protocol.
+We've integrated liboqs into forks of BoringSSL and OpenSSL1.1.1 as well as a standalone OQS provider for OpenSSL3 to provide prototype post-quantum key exchange and authentication and ciphersuites in the TLS protocol.
 Researchers looking to try additional post-quantum algorithms can easily add more algorithms that follow the OQS API.
 You can use our modified implementations to prototype quantum-resistant cryptography in applications that rely on OpenSSL (such as <a href="https://github.com/open-quantum-safe/oqs-demos/tree/main/httpd">Apache httpd</a>, <a href="https://github.com/open-quantum-safe/oqs-demos/tree/main/nginx">nginx</a>, <a href="https://github.com/open-quantum-safe/oqs-demos/tree/main/haproxy">haproxy</a>, <a href="https://github.com/open-quantum-safe/oqs-demos/tree/main/curl">curl</a>, or <a href="https://www.microsoft.com/en-us/research/project/post-quantum-crypto-vpn/">OpenVPN</a>) or on BoringSSL (such as <a href="https://github.com/open-quantum-safe/oqs-demos/tree/main/chromium">Chromium</a>).

 An [Internet-Draft](https://tools.ietf.org/html/draft-ietf-tls-hybrid-design-00) is available describing how the TLS 1.3 protocol was adapted to include the hybrid PQ key exchange algorithms.